EyeSeeTea/metadata-generator-script/README.md

 The script will generate a json file containing all the information that dhis2 needs to update the metadata, and also connect to a dhis2 server to update the metadata directly.

+If you need to generate only the json set the `TEST_RUN` option to `true`.

+The `PULL_UID` and `PULL_UID_ONLY` flags allows to retrieve the UIDs of the metadata items referenced in the spreadsheet from a DHIS2 instance.
+The `PULL_UID_ONLY` flag means the script only performs the UIDs retrieval function.
+These flags are mutually exclusive.

 If you want to manually upload the generated json file to a dhis2 instance, use its `Import/Export` app, go to `Metadata import` and use `Merge` as